 Create a new rule

 Synerise enables to create complex customer journeys, with easy drag&drop creator.
-To do it go to the Automation module and in Journey section click Add new button.
+To do it select Automation module click Plus button next to Journeys from the menu on the left.
 You’ll see an empty board with the component panel on the left – Triggers, Conditions, Actions.

 Adding, removing and editing components

 To add rule component simple drag chosen one and drop it in the board.
 To remove a component click on it once and select close (X) button which will appear near to it.
 Every component you add on the board (with the exception of Now trigger) is editable.
 To edit it double-click it to open respective edit window, enter proper values and save the changes you have made by clicking the Save button.
 Note that this only saves the changes for the edited component, not for the whole automation rule.

 To create a meaningful automation rule components must be connected into a flow.
 To do it link components by connecting their endpoints.
 Customers will pass through this path starting from a Trigger (e.g. Visited page) to Condition (e.g. Add tag) and finally into Actions (e.g. Send SMS).